Bird Generator

 Using libraries such as Pillow, NumPy, and Librosa, I was able to translate audio characteristics into traits for a bird.

-A gif rotating between 10 possible birds made using the Python Bird Generator.
-On the right is a code on how to decode each characteristic.
+A GIF rotating between 10 possible birds made using the Python Bird Generator.
+On the right is a guide on how to decode each characteristic.

 Previous